earthchie/oEvolve.js/README.md

 ```

 ### ``obj.toString()``
-Return a json string of that object.
+Return a json string of the object.

 ```javascript
 var data = new oEvolve({